chikuzen/GenericFilters/readme.rst

 planes - same as Minimum.

 mode - If this is set as 'v' when the number of elements of the matrix is 3 or 5, processing will be performed vertically.

+saturate - If this is set as False, output values will turn into absolute values.

 ConvolutionHV:
 --------------